ESWARSATHA/studio/PRESENTATION.md

 And for every question along the way, the **AI Mentor** is there—a 24/7 business coach, providing expert advice on everything from finance to social media, making complex knowledge accessible to all."

+**Director's Notes:**
+*   **Pacing:** Fast-paced montage style.
+Show a variety of different artisans using these features to demonstrate broad applicability.
+*   **Visuals:** Use dynamic, animated graphics to represent the marketing plan (e.g., pie charts for audience, mock social media ads appearing).
+For the Idea Hub, show a visual "spark" or lightbulb turning on, with the generated ideas appearing as stylized text.
+*   **Emotion:** Excitement, discovery, and growing confidence.
+*   **AI Visuals:** The 'AI Idea Hub' could show the original product morphing into the new suggested products (e.g., the carving pattern flowing from the elephant onto a jewelry box).

 ---

 ### **Scene 5: Preserving Tradition, Empowering Futures**